 Spherical tokamaks offer a number of potential advantages for a future fusion power plant.
-They have a high ratio of thermal-to-magnetic field pressure (β) and strong flows, either of which could result in reduced turbulence.
+They have a high ratio of thermal to magnetic field pressure (β) and strong flows, either of which could result in reduced turbulence.
 Fewer toroidal field coils and a different geometry offers the potential for new methods of remote maintenance and lower magnet costs.
-(For more information see review articles e.g. [1,2]).
+(For more information see review articles e.g. [1, 2]).

 Systems codes can be employed to scope out parameter space quickly by using a set of simplified, yet comprehensive, models to rapidly determine feasible tokamak designs.
 Spherical tokamaks have a number of differences compared with their conventional aspect ratio counterparts, and in this paper we present the spherical tokamak specific models implemented in the systems code PROCESS.
-PROCESS has previously been used extensively to study conventional aspect ratio devices such as EUROfusion-DEMO [3], CFETR [4] and SST-2 [5].
+PROCESS has previously been used extensively to study conventional aspect ratio devices such as the European-DEMO [3], CFETR [4] and SST-2 [5].

 To model spherical tokamaks an alternative relation between the plasma current and the ratio of the toroidal magnetic field to the safety factor is implemented, to account for an increased ratio of I_p/aB that can be accommodated at low aspect ratio.
-This is driven by the strongly enhanced toroidal rotation that gives a higher plasma current for a given safety factor [6].
-We also include the contribution of the diamagnetic current to the overall plasma current, which is higher than in a conventional aspect ratio device due to the higher β and the field line pitch.
-Various options are available to alter the build of the device; these include the ability to remove the central solenoid and avoid inboard breeding blankets, to join the TF coils into a single centerpost, to reposition the shaping poloidal field coils within the TF coils, and to increase the divertor space.
-These design modifications are aimed at overcoming the challenges presented, such as the limited inboard space and the increased divertor heat loads, however will impact start-up and the tritium breeding ratio.
+We also include the contribution of the diamagnetic current to the overall plasma current, which is higher than in a conventional aspect ratio device due to the higher β .
+Various options are available to alter the build of the device; these include the ability to remove the central solenoid and avoid inboard breeding blankets, to join the TF coils to a single centerpost, to reposition the shaping poloidal field coils within the TF coil, and to increase the divertor space.
+These design modifications are aimed at overcoming the challenges presented, such as the limited inboard space and the increased divertor heat loads.

 The rest of this paper is structured as follows.
 In Section 2 we describe the spherical tokamak specific models within PROCESS in detail and then in Section 3 we apply them to two examples from the literature.
 We conclude in Section 4.
-Throughout this work we are using PROCESS version tag: 1.0.16-300-g470be046.
+Throughout this work we are using PROCESS version tag: 1.0.16-130-g0d018fd5.

-2. Spherical tokamak models in PROCESS
+2. Spherical Tokamak Models in PROCESS

-The physics and engineering models in PROCESS have previously been described in [7,8].
+The physics and engineering models in PROCESS have previously been described in [6, 7].
 These papers cover the models that are used for conventional aspect ratio tokamaks.
-A number of spherical tokamak specific models have also been developed, principally based on [6,9-11].
+A number of spherical tokamak specific models have also been developed, principally based on [8, 9, 10, 11].
 Here we give an overview of these models with further details available in the references.